-We aim to meet the needs and aspirations of our communities while migrating the impact of future growth on the wider environment.
+We aim to meet the needs and aspirations of our communities while mitigating the impact of future growth on the wider environment.
 To do this, the economy and enterprise provides a county-wide, integrated statutory land-use planning, economic regeneration and climate change service, to plan for the sustainable growth of Wiltshire.

 The economy and enterprise directorate is responsible for delivering:

 Economic Regeneration has responsibility for the control, management and accountability of circa £200m of major development funding for capital and revenue projects.

 The service sits within the Economic Development and Planning directorate whose purpose is to plan for the sustainable growth of Wiltshire, meeting the needs and aspirations of our communities whilst mitigating the impact of future growth on the wider environment, through the provision of a county-wide, integrated statutory land-use planning, economic regeneration and skills service.
 Its goal is to ensure that Wiltshire’s communities remain sustainable and resilient.

 The economic development team creates the conditions to support economic growth across Wiltshire.
 The team is responsible for a range of functions surrounding regeneration; enterprise and Strategic Economic Programmes.

 The economic development service will work together with business led strategic and local economic partnerships to provide a service that recognises and responds to the economic geography within Wiltshire as well as provide strategic capability.